-On a beautiful Saturday evening as I was sitting by my window and enjoying the gentle touch of the fresh cool breezing air on my face and gazing at the people strolling around me, children on their bicycles, and hawkers selling fruits and vegetables in their carts, in parallel, I was thinking about my writing.
-I usually jot down points and ideas whenever something crops my mind.
-I let it gestate.Then when I want to write, I pick up one and start.
-Suddenly a thought crossed my mind – I have written about how I went to start and publish my blog but I haven’t shared how my journey of writing began.
-Voila!!
-I knew what I wanted to write about and this is what you will be reading in this post.
+On a beautiful Saturday evening, as I sat by my window, relishing the gentle caress of the fresh, cool breeze on my face and observing people strolling by, children on their bicycles, and vendors peddling fruits and vegetables from their carts, I found myself reflecting on my writing.
+I have a habit of jotting down ideas whenever they strike me, allowing them to develop.
+When it’s time to write, I pick one and start.
+Suddenly, the thought occurred to me that I had written about starting and publishing my blog, but I hadn’t shared how my writing journey began.
+Voila!
+I knew exactly what I wanted to write about, and that’s what you’re about to read in this post.

-After this, I continued writing whenever I had the time.
-I slowly made it a habit to write regularly.
-Consistency is the key.
-At times, when I was criticised for my writing ability, initially I was hurt, but then I learned to take what I felt was necessary for my improvement and growth.
-People will troll for whatever you do but then if you have to move forward, you need to know what and how much to absorb.
-That is precisely what I am doing.
+From there, I continued writing whenever I found the time, gradually making it a habit to write regularly.
+Consistency was the key.
+When faced with criticism about my writing, I initially felt hurt, but I learned to extract what I considered valuable for my improvement and growth.
+People will critique whatever you do, but to progress, you need to discern what and how much to take in, which is precisely what I’m doing.

 The idea of starting a blog emerged, as I mentioned in my previous post, “What Was I Waiting For?”
 I started exploring different genres – fiction (short stories and series), non-fiction, open conversations on general topics, and beauty tips.
 Over the course of nearly 20 months, I’ve seen the evolution in my work.
 I may not be the best, but I’m proud of the journey I’ve embarked on.
 Writing is something I love, and every day is an opportunity to learn, grow, and eventually reach my goals.